Joseph Ossai

-Joseph Ossai (born 12 April 2000) is a Nigerian professional American football defensive end for the Cincinnati Bengals of the National Football League (NFL).
+Joseph Ossai (born 12 April 2000) is a Nigerian professional American football defensive end for the New York Jets of the National Football League (NFL).
 He played college football for the Texas Longhorns, where he was a consensus All-American.
-He was selected by the Bengals in the third round of the 2021 NFL draft.
+He was selected by the Cincinnati Bengals in the third round of the 2021 NFL draft.

 Early life

 Ossai was born in Ketu Ijaniki, Lagos, Nigeria, and lived there until his family moved to Conroe, Texas when he was 10.

 He attended Oak Ridge High School, where he played basketball and football and was a two-time all-district and academic all-district honoree.
 As a senior, he recorded 58 tackles, eight sacks, 15 tackles for loss and three forced fumbles and was named first-team All-District 12-6A, and first-team All-Greater Houston by the Houston Chronicle.
 Ossai was rated a four-star recruit and committed to play college football at Texas over offers from Texas A&M, Notre Dame and Oregon.